Are you looking for the best Canary Islands to plan your perfect vacation? You are in the right place.

 Half of Gran Canaria is part of the Canary Islands Network for Protected Natural Areas, and a third of the island is protected by UNESCO and a recognized Biosphere Reserve.

-Another thing that makes Gran Canaria one of the best Canary islands is the presence of some incredible hiking trails.
-The walk to reach Playas de GüiGüi, two gorgeous, off the beaten path beaches on the west coast of the island, is one of the best trails.
+The walk to reach Playas de GüiGüi, two gorgeous, off the beaten path beaches on the west coast of the island, is one of the best trails in Gran Canaria.
 The challenging walk to La Aldea de San Nicolás is perfect for experienced hikers.
 The one through Tasartico is a lighter walk.
 Another trail is that of Ruta de Las Presas: it goes from La Aldrea de San Nicolás to Artenara, Gran Canaria’s highest municipality.

-Lanzarote is thought to be the best Canary island for surfing, thanks to the beautiful beaches and the great waves.
+Lanzarote is thought to be the best Canary island for surfing and diving, thanks to the beautiful beaches and the great waves.
 This is the easternmost of the archipelago, and the third most populated.
-The capital is Arrecife, and the main attraction is the Timanfaya National Park, in the centre west of the island.
+It even makes its own, great wine.

 Since it is of volcanic origins, the landscape in Lanzarote is quite desert-like.
 There are two mountain ranges crossing the island: Famara in the north and Ajaches in the south.
 El Jable desert separates Famara and Montañas del Fuego.
 The highest peak is Peñas del Chache, which reaches 670 meters above sea level.